A relative approach to opinion formation: Discussion

 \section{Discussion}

-An outstanding research problem in the field of opinion formation processes concerns the lack of an elementary linear framework that is capable of reproducing the main large-scale phenomena of opinion dynamics (viz.\ polarization, consensus formation, and periodicity) in settings in which the population is ``well-connected".
-In this paper we contributed to resolving this challenge: we have developed a relative opinion model that exhibits all desired large-scale phenomena while still working with a linear update rule.
+An outstanding research problem in the field of opinion formation processes concerns finding an elementary linear framework that is capable of reproducing the main large-scale phenomena of opinion dynamics (viz.\ polarization, consensus formation, and periodicity) in settings in which the population is ``well-connected" and ``aperiodic''.
+In this paper we contributed to addressing this challenge: we have developed a relative opinion model that exhibits all desired large-scale phenomena while still working with a linear update rule.

 In addition, the relative opinion model allows to identify stable patterns in opinion formation that occur over a longer time scale, even when, seen from a particular point in time, opinions shift outside a fixed range (as represented by scales like those typically used in opinion surveys).
 Such longer term shifts may occur because, for example, societal norms on certain issues change over time so that opinion distributions keep shifting to different sections of the same underlying opinion dimension.
 Models representing only absolute opinions can not readily describe patterns that are stable despite those shifts.